gstanden/scst-3.x-debian/README.md

 If you need to install dkms-enabled SCST on pre-systemd Debian-based release (e.g. Ubuntu 14.04) then:

-(1)  Please use the original github this was forked from (tinuzz/scst-3.x-debian); and
+(1)  Please use the original github this was forked from:  https://github.com/tinuzz

-(2)  Use my blog detailed guide here:
+(2)  Use my blog detailed guide here for detailed steps on using https://github.com/tinuzz

 	https://sites.google.com/site/nandydandyoracle/scst/scst-debian-dkms-package-build-from-source-ubuntu-14-04